sagirumati/EviewsR/README.md

 The above chunk creates an Eviews program with the chunk’s content, then automatically open Eviews and run the program, which will create an Eviews workfile with pages containing monthly sample from 1999 to 2019.
+The program will also save an Eviews workfile named `EviewsR`

 Download [EviewsR.Rmd](github.com/sagirumati/EviewsR/EviewsR.Rmd) for a better explanation